Consensys/quorum/docs/Getting Started/Getting-Started-From-Scratch.md

     ```
 8. Generate one or more accounts for this node and take down the account address.
     ```
-    $ geth --datadir node5 account new
+    $ geth --datadir data account new
     INFO [06-12|17:45:11.116] Maximum peer count                       ETH=25 LES=0 total=25
     Your new account is locked with a password.
 Please give a password.
 Do not forget this password.
     Passphrase: